 We hope you like the products we recommend!
 Just so you know this post contains affiliate links and I will be compensated if you make a purchase after clicking our links.

-Cats do pant but not as often or as dramatically as dogs do.
+Yes, cats pant, but not as often or dramatically as dogs.

-Rapid breathing in felines can be due to an underlying health condition, so it’s important to pay attention to any clues or cues as to why your cat may be panting.
+It’s worth mentioning that rapid breathing can be due to an underlying health condition, so it’s essential to pay attention to any clues or cues as to why your cat may be panting.
 There’s a big difference between panting because a cat has been racing around chasing a fishing rod toy versus when they’ve been lying in their cat bed all afternoon.

 Why Do Cats Pant?